Camping and RVing in the Similkameen

 Campgrounds and RV Resorts

-There are several private Campground and RV resorts in the Similkameen.
-In addition, there are also members-only Harvest Host camping experiences at area wineries and farms.
+In addition to the private Campground and RV resorts in the Similkameen there is the members-only Harvest Host camping experiences at area wineries and farms.
 Others have cottages or cabins and places to park your RV or pitch your tent.

 You’ll find several Provincial Parks nestled along scenic lakes and rivers in the Similkameen that offer drive-in camping and RV experiences.
 All have plenty of stars overhead.
 Plan ahead and visit the BC Parks Page for information on closures, restrictions, etc.